Treatment for Heroin Addiction in Austin, Texas

 - Intense, uncontrollable cravings for the drug

-- Withdrawal symptoms if the drug is suddenly stopped
+- Heroin withdrawal symptoms if the drug is suddenly stopped

 Helping Your Loved One Benefit From Men’s Addiction Treatment